cansukahramann/WatchShelf/README.md

 ## UI Architecture and Design

-- **Programmatic Development**: The entire application, including its user interfaces and functionality, has been developed programmatically.
+The entire application, including its user interfaces and functionality, has been developed programmatically.
 This approach provides greater flexibility, reusability, and customization opportunities.

 ## Libraries Used